National Archives of Egypt

+The National Archives of Egypt is an Egyptian government agency, among the oldest in the world, founded in Cairo, Egypt, in 1828.
+It dates, therefore, to the 19th century when Mohammed Ali of Egypt constructed a place in the Cairo Citadel to preserve official records and named it Daftarkhana (House of Documentation).

-The National Archives of Egypt (دار المحفوظات العمومية) are among the oldest in the world, for while the National Archives of France were established in 1794 and the Public Record Office, London, wasn't established until 1838, the National Archives were founded in Cairo in 1828, following the national archives of Austria, Hungary, Croatia, Switzerland, Netherlands, Poland, Mauritius, Finland, Norway, Indonesia, Argentina, and Uruguay.
-It dates, therefore, to the 19th century when Mohammed Ali Pasha constructed a place in the Cairo Citadel to preserve official records and named it Daftarkhana (House of Documentation).
-The main aim behind its construction was collecting written documentation of the state’s activities and maintaining it in one place; thus, it eventually turned to a storehouse of Egypt's national heritage.
+The National Archives of France were established in 1794 and the Public Record Office, London, wasn't established until 1838, following the national archives of Austria, Hungary, Croatia, Switzerland, Netherlands, Poland, Mauritius, Finland, Norway, Indonesia, Argentina, and Uruguay.
+The main aim behind the construction of the National Archives of Egypt, was collecting written documentation of the state’s activities and maintaining it in one place; thus, it eventually turned to a storehouse of Egypt's national heritage.
 The first to head Daftarkhana was Ragheb Effendi; whereas, the first to set its internal rules of procedures was John, the expenditure clerk.
 The Egyptian House of Documentation (Daftarkhana) accumulated so many governmental documents after they were no longer needed that Mohammed Ali was forced to construct Archival Storehouse in governmental ministers and agencies in the capital as well as the provincial governorates.